notbeckhamster/JavaChess/README.md

 # JavaChess
 ![Chess Board pic](readmeImages/chessBoardPic.png)
-My attempts at coding up a working Chess GUI and AI.
+My attempts at coding up a working Chess GUI and Bot.
+The chess board representation itself is working fairly well with all the perft results passing although after some attempts to get the move generation for the Bot I think will need to use a faster language or implement bitboards.

 My motivations for such a project was to get used to bit operators which I haven't gotten familar but have seen in some of my uni projects, also that I wanted to get some CI running on github as I only have used Gitlabs CI before for uni projects.

 Licensed under [MIT](https://github.com/notbeckhamster/JavaChess/blob/main/LICENSE)